Healthy Homes Assessment Maoribank

 Draught Stopping Maoribank

-Draughts are a major cause of low temperatures inside houses.
-A damp home is more expensive to heat, which completed jobs in wasting energy and increased bills.
+Draughts increase the likelihood of low temperatures inside homes.
+A draughty house will cost more to heat, which completed jobs in wasting energy and increased bills.

-There is no need to block up intentional gaps or holes that are part of the building.
-For instance, small gaps around doors and windows may be required to allow for movement within the structure as the household warms and cools so that they are able to be closed and opened instead of than sticking.
-We will examine every window and door in your Healthy Homes assessment of your rental property.
+There is no need to block off holes or gaps that are part of the construction.
+For instance, small gaps around windows and doors might be necessary to allow for the movement of the structure as the home is heated and cools so that they are able to be closed and opened instead of instead of being stuck.
+We will test all doors and windows in the Healthy Homes assessment of your rental property.

 draught stopping building inspections